-Up to this point, we have assumed that the designer acquires additional information about the state through user engagement, feedback, or third-party sources.
-Alternatively, consider a different scenario: after the allocation is determined, each agent collects additional data or signals about the state, and a second reporting stage is introduced to elicit this information.
-Based on the reported data, we construct a \textit{leave-one-out} estimator for each agent $i$, denoted by $\widehat{\omega}_{-i}$, which is derived solely from the information reported by the other agents.
+\paragraph{Eliciting Additional Data from Agents.} We have assumed the designer obtains additional information about the state through user engagement, feedback, or third-party sources.
+Alternatively, suppose that after the allocation is determined, each agent collects additional data about the state, and a second reporting stage is introduced to elicit this information.
+Based on the reported data, we construct a \textit{leave-one-out} estimator $\widehat{\omega}_{-i}$ for each agent $i$, derived solely from the information reported by the other agents.
 The corresponding data-driven VCG transfer is, for any realization $\widehat{\omega}_{-i}^{*}$ of the estimator $\widehat{\omega}_{-i}$,